MartinBarker/RenderTune/README.md

 - Make it an executable by running this command on the file:
 `$ chmod a+x digify-0.0.6.AppImage`
 Note: When running this command, make sure the filename is correct.

-Developing for this app:
-- need a .env file
-- run `npm run deploy` and publish the release